ethereum/consensus-specs/specs/phase1/p2p-das.md

 As soon as a sample is missing after the expected propagation time window, nodes can divert to the pull-model, or ultimately flag it as unavailable data.

+Note that the vertical subnets are shared between the different shards, and a simple hash function `(shard, slot, sample_index) -> subnet_index` defines which samples go where.
+This is to evenly distribute samples to subnets, even when one shard has more activity than the other.

+TODO: define `(shard, slot, sample_index) -> subnet_index` hash function.

 #### Slow rotation: Backbone

 To allow for subscriptions to rotate quickly and randomly, a backbone is formed to help onboard peers into other topics.